International students at NTU will be guaranteed accommodation

 More than 130 international students had signed an open letter to the school to appeal for hostel accommodation since Saturday.

-But some students like Art, Design and Media student Meghan Poh, 21, remain on edge because they have not been "guaranteed" hostel places.
+But some students such as Art, Design and Media student Meghan Poh, 21, remain on edge because they have not been "guaranteed" hostel places.

-The year-two student said: "A lot of local cases are not addressed like those with abusive households.
+The second-year student said: "A lot of local cases are not addressed, like those with abusive households.
 They are panicking and it is a big problem that still exists."

 Miss Poh said 64 students had responded to a survey in which they said they needed accommodation due to problems at home or had no local residence.